Giovonnie Samuels

-Giovonnie Lavette Samuels (born November 13, 1985) is an American actress and voice artist best known for her role as Nia Moseby in The Suite Life of Zack & Cody and for being a series regular on All That (where she was replaced by Kianna Underwood who replaced Jamie Lynn Spears on All That in 2005).
+Giovonnie Lavette Samuels (born November 13, 1985) is an American actress and voice artist best known for her role as Nia Moseby in The Suite Life of Zack & Cody and for being a series regular on All That from seasons 7–9.

 Life and career

-Samuels was born in San Diego, California.
+Samuels was born Giovonnie Lavette Samuels in San Diego, California on November 13, 1985.
 She began appearing on All That during 2002, quickly becoming one of the most regularly featured actresses on the show, alongside Jamie Lynn Spears and others.
-Samuels also appeared in episodes of That's So Raven as Raven's cousin, Betty Jane.
+Samuels also appeared in episodes of That's So Raven as Raven's cousin, Betty Jane, and reprised her role again in 2022 in Raven's Home.
 She also appeared on Boston Public.